XCSoar/XCSoar/doc/build.rst

 On Debian::

-  sudo apt install default-jdk-headless vorbis-tools adb
+  sudo apt-get install default-jdk-headless vorbis-tools adb

 The required Android SDK components are: